yWorks/yfiles-for-html-demos/demos/input/reshapehandleconfiguration/README.md

 - Select and resize the nodes.
 - Hold Shift to keep the aspect ratio for any node.
-- Hold Alt to resize around the node's center.
+- Hold Ctrl to resize around the node's center.

 ## Node Types